Amr ibn al-As Mosque: Renovations and expansions

+In the 9th century, the mosque was extended by the Abbasid Caliph al-Mamun, who added a new area on the southwest side, increasing the mosque's dimensions to 120 by 112 m.
 In 1169, the city of Fustat and the mosque were destroyed by a fire that was ordered by Egypt's own vizier Shawar, who had ordered its destruction to prevent the city from being captured by the Crusaders.
 After the Crusaders were expelled, and the area had been conquered by Nur al-Din's army, Saladin took power, and had the mosque rebuilt in 1179.
 During this time Saladin had a belvedere built below a minaret.

-In the 14th, century Burhan al-Din Ibrahim al-Mahalli paid the costs of restoring the mosque.
+In the 14th century CE, Burhan al-Din Ibrahim al-Mahalli paid the costs of restoring the mosque.
 In 1303, Emir Salar restored the mosque after an earthquake.
 He also added a stucco prayer niche for the outer wall of the mosque, which is now gone.

-In the 18th century one of the Egyptian Mamluk leaders, Mourad Bey, destroyed the mosque because of dilapidation then ordered the rebuilding of it in 1796, before the arrival of Napoleon's French Expedition to Egypt.
+In the 18th century CE, Mourad Bey, one of the Egyptian Mamluk leaders, destroyed the mosque because of dilapidation.
+In 1796, he then ordered the mosque to be rebuilt, before the arrival of Napoleon's French Expedition to Egypt.
 During Mourad's reconstruction, the builders decreased the number of rows of columns from seven to six, and changed the orientation of the aisles to make them perpendicular to the qibla wall.
 It was also probably at this time that the current remaining minarets were added.
-Unfortunately, during the French occupation much of the interior wood decoration was taken for firewood by the French Army.
+During the French occupation much of the interior wood decoration was taken for firewood by the French Army.

-In 1875, the mosque was again rebuilt.
-In the 20th century, during the reign of Egypt's Abbas Helmi II, the mosque underwent another restoration.
+In 1875, the mosque was rebuilt again; and in the 20th century, during the reign of Abbas Helmi II, the mosque was again restored.
 Parts of the entrance were reconstructed in the 1980s.